icy/k8s-vbox-the-hard-way/README.md

     $ ./bin/hisk8s.sh _vagrant destroy -f

+**Important notes**:
+The script is stateless and it doesn't know if you have decreased the number of workers/controllers.
+If you change the `etc/customizations.env.sh` the script probably can't help to destroy all nodes.
+If that the case, the best way is to restore the high number(s) and execute

+    $ hisk8s.sh _vagrant destroy -f

+because deleting nodes from `VirtualBox` doesn't help to remove some port-forwarding settings

 ## In-depth docs, details and customizations

 ### List of all steps to bootstrap new cluster